Vorkharium/vorkharium.github.io/_posts/2024-11-16-THM-Steel-Mountain-Write-up.md

 Invoke-AllChecks
 ```

-If we examine the results, we will see that the service AdvancedSystemCareService9 is vulnerable to Unquoted Service Path and also has CanRestart set to True, but we can also modify the file to replace it with another .exe containing a reverse shell or add a new local admin user:
+If we examine the results, we will see that the service AdvancedSystemCareService9 is vulnerable to Unquoted Service Path and also has CanRestart set to True, but we are also able to modify the file, this means we can replace ASCService.exe with another .exe containing a reverse shell or add a new local admin user:

 ```shell
 <SNIP>